VisionandCognition/NHP-TemplateScripts/README.md

 </details>

 <br>
+[20250101] Currently, I tend to put the single-subject data in ACPC orientation using Slicer before continuing with this pipeline.
+It puts the native space in somewhat of a standard orientation which increases compatibility with other software packages.
+Instructions on how to do this still need to be written.

 After doing this create a `SingleSubjects` folder in the NMT folder you intend to use, e.g. `<where-you-want>/NMT_v2.0/NMT_v2.0_sym/SingleSubjects`.
 Within this folder, make an input folder
 `<where-you-want>/NMT_v2.0/NMT_v2.0_sym/SingleSubjects/input_files` where you copy the roughly correctly oriented and cropped nifti file of your individual as `SubjectName.nii.gz`.
 The scripts will assume that the entire filename (without the `.nii.gz` extension) is the subject name and will treat it as such.
 Once this is all set up, you're all set to run the scripts below!